mpeeples2008/ArchNetSci/_book/03-exploratory-analysis.md

 </tbody>
 </table>

-For an extended discussion of the Cranborne Chase case study and exponential random graph models (ERGM) see the [Beyond the Book](#BeyondTheBook) section.
+For an extended discussion of the Cranborne Chase case study and exponential random graph models (ERGM) see the [Going Beyond the Book](#BeyondTheBook) section.